mjwwit/tson-schema/README.md

 __This is a work in progress!
 Known missing json-schema features include:__

-- `enum` functionality
 - `array.additionalItems`
 - `object.additionalProperties`
 - `$ref`
+- JSON-Schema `anyOf`/`oneOf`
 - JSON-Schema conditional schemas (`if`/`else`)
+- Limited TypeScript support for:
+   - big tuples
-- Limited TypeScript support for big tuples and objects with lots of required properties
+   - objects with lots of required properties
+   - big enums

 ## Installing